 So, what happens when you call us about your car accidents on roundabouts claim?
 You would firstly speak to one of our professionally trained staff who will offer you a free consultancy session.
 This enables you to freely ask as many questions as you need to with regards to making your roudabout accident claim, and gives us the opportunity to get some information from yourself regarding the accident and the injuries you have sustained.

 Once you are happy that we have put any concerns you may have had to rest, and we are certain that you have a case, we will make a start on your roundabouts road accident claim.
-You’ll be pleased to know that all of our specialist claims lawyers work on a No Win No Fee basis and so there is absolutely no financial outlay for you and no unexpected bills.
+You’ll be pleased to know that all of the specialist claims lawyers and solicitors from our panel work on a No Win No Fee basis and so there is absolutely no financial outlay for you and no unexpected bills.
 You only pay legal fees when your case is successful.

 Occasionally a local medical needs to be arranged.
 However this is nothing for you to worry about and is at no cost to you.
 We would arrange this for you at a clinic in your local area that is convenient to you.
 We can discuss this further during your free consultation if you have any questions on this.